mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 --- abstract

-The metadata of an RFC can include a tag called "Updates" which can be used to link a new RFC to an existing RFC.
+An RFC can include a tag called "Updates" which can be used to link a new RFC to an existing RFC.
 On publication of such an RFC, the existing RFC will include an additional metadata tag called "Updated by" which provides a link to the new RFC.
 However, this tag pair is not well-defined and therefore it